boyvanamstel/tech.boy.sh/_posts/2018-11-29-a-proper-power-supply-removes-noise.md

 *I forgot to check Retro Game Supply.
 They [sell a very nice Mega Drive/Genesis power supply](https://en.retrogamesupply.com/collections/sega/products/power-supply-for-sega-megadrive-genesis-1) for even less than the one I found earlier.*

-I'll let you know if it resolves the buzzing when it arrives.
+~~I'll let you know if it resolves the buzzing when it arrives.~~ The buzzing has disappeared with the new power adapter. 🎉